sweetbbak/Reddit-Comment-Nuke/README.md

         - your_reddit_username
 ```
 ```
-    3. Install PRAW using the command below:
+    3. Install PRAW using the command below (1st is linux and 2nd is windows):
         - pip3 install praw
+        - pip install praw

 ```
 ```
-    4. Run the script with the command below:
+    4. Run the script with one of the command below:
         - python3 main.py
+        -python main.py
 ```

 ## Screenshots